 Binance is the world’s largest cryptocurrency exchange.
-We signed up for an account to see if it’s worth using for Canadians.
+We signed up for an account to see if it’s worth using for Canadians in 2023.
 Here’s our Binance review.

 Along with Coinbase and Crypto.com, Binance is probably the world’s most popular cryptocurrency exchange.
 You can buy pretty much any cryptocurrency on Binance, from giants such as Bitcoin and Cardano to more obscure coins like Burger Swap or Skycoin.
 Of course, you can also trade Binance’s native coin, Binance Coin (BNB).
 Binance is so huge that it has a two billion average daily volume and 1.4 million transactions per second.

 Binance operates in 180 countries and accepts fiat deposits in 50+ currencies.
 For Canadians, you can deposit Canadian dollars via third-party services Simplex and Banxa.
 These services facilitate Interac e-Transfers and other types of bank transfers.
 You can also purchase cryptocurrency via debit and credit cards as long as your bank allows it, and purchase crypto using the peer-to-peer marketplace.
-However, it has been recently banned in Ontario, but other provinces should not be affected.
-Nevertheless, Binance is one of the most popular choices for Canadians for many reasons.
+Unfortunately, Binance has many downsides as well.

 Pros & Cons